Cheers season 1: Production

 Director James Burrows observed that this series is intended to be about the bar, where anybody comes in for any reason, not just drinks.
 The show was originally set in a hotel, a setting inspired by Fawlty Towers, Burrows's favorite British sitcom.
 The producers narrowed the setting down to a hotel bar, but later evolved it into a neighborhood bar in Boston, according to Glen Charles, "because it was more cozy".
 The "athletic element" was added to the bar because the show's creators, Burrows and Charles brothers (Glen and Les) were sports fans.

 The show's bar setting was inspired by the Bull & Finch Pub in Boston.
 It was not filmed in the pub, but on the Stage 25 lot of Paramount Studios with the set decoration of Cheers.
 The Bull & Finch Pub was later renamed Cheers Beacon Hill.
 The entire season is set exclusively in the bar, its office, the bathroom, and the billiard room; no locations outside the bar were used until Diane Chambers' apartment is seen in the second season.

 In the pilot episode's original script, there were only four principal characters: Sam Malone, Diane Chambers, Carla Tortelli, and Ernie "Coach" Pantusso.
 Norm Peterson and Cliff Clavin were absent from the original script.
 George Wendt and John Ratzenberger had auditioned for the role of George, a character who would have been included in the ending scene of the pilot episode with just one line, "Beer."
 Wendt was cast as George, who evolved into Norm Peterson, while a know-it-all character Cliff Clavin was added at Ratzenberger's suggestion.
 Therefore, influenced by the casting of Wendt and Ratzenberger, the pilot script was revised before production began on the show.
 Wendt became part of the program's regular cast and continued until it ended.
 Ratzenberger was credited in almost every episode for his recurring appearances in season 1, and he became part of the regular cast in the following season.

-Sam Malone was supposed to be an ex-wide receiver for the New England Patriots football team, but Danson's casting led the program's writers to change Sam's former sporting role into a former relief pitcher for the Boston Red Sox baseball team.
+Sam Malone was supposed to be an ex-wide receiver for the New England Patriots football team, but Danson's casting led the program's writers to change Sam's former sporting role into a former relief pitcher for the Boston Red Sox baseball team, as Danson's build did not resemble that of a typical football player.
 Nicholas Colasanto, director and actor who appeared in the 1980 film Raging Bull, was cast as Coach.
 About 1,000 actors who were not widely known were auditioned for these characters, and Stephen Kolzak was in charge of casting.
 According to Ted Danson, Perlman was the first actor to be hired for the show and was cast as Carla.
-Perlman had previously appeared in Taxi as the wife (ex-wife during the show's final season) of Louie de Palma, played by her husband Danny DeVito.
+Perlman had previously appeared in Taxi as the girlfriend (ex-girlfriend during the show's final season) of Louie de Palma, played by her husband Danny DeVito.
 Danson and Long were cast as a romantic duo.